 When you are pregnant, your body undergoes a sea change.
-You pile on weight, and your uterus expands as your baby grows in your womb.
-In addition to all this, your body retains fluids, and there is a buildup of the amniotic fluids too (2).
+You pile on weight, and your uterus expands as your baby grows in your womb (2).
+In addition to all this, your body retains fluids, and there is a buildup of the amniotic fluid too.
 All this leads your uterus to press your belly button.
 As a result, your belly button starts protruding outwards, or turns into an outie.

 It is a very normal occurrence during pregnancy, and you need not fret.
 According to Michael Bermant, M.D. of Bermant Plastic Surgery, your belly button will go back to its original shape in a few months after you are through with your pregnancy.

 During pregnancy, the skin around your belly button area tends to become loose.
 Therefore, it is possible that your outie may not go inwards, even after your delivery.
 In case your belly button does not go inside on its own, you may require a small plastic surgery to tuck it back into position.
-Your doctor will be the best person to guide you about it.
+Your gynecologists and plastic surgeon will be the best people to guide you about it.

 You should also speak to your doctor if you notice any discoloration on and around the area of your belly button.
 The risk of developing a belly button hernia increases in case of multiple pregnancies.
 So if you’re expecting twins or more, your risk of developing a belly button hernia is high.